 Once you've decided how accounts will be managed in ArcGIS Enterprise, you need to decide what privileges you want users that access your ArcGIS organization to have.
 Privileges are defined by whether or not the user accessing your portal is part of the ArcGIS organization.

 Users that access the portal without an ArcGIS organizational account can only search for and use public items.
 For example, if a public web map is embedded into a website, users looking at the map will be accessing an item of your portal, even though they do not have an account.
 It is up to you to enable this type of access.
 You can always disable access to persons that do not already belong to the ArcGIS organization.
 To learn how to do this, see Disabling anonymous access.

 Users can access your portal with elevated privileges if they are members of your ArcGIS organization.
 Members of your ArcGIS organization are listed on the Organization page of the portal website.
-Members of an organization are organized by membership levels which correspond to various roles with different privileges.
-To learn more about the different levels of privileges, see organization roles.
+Members of an organization are organized by user types which correspond to various roles with different privileges.
+To learn more see User types, roles, and privileges.

 When a new ArcGIS organizational account is added to your portal, it will be granted the user role by default.
 However, the portal administrator can change the role at any time.

 Managing ArcGIS organizational accounts